1. Blog

 9. Anti-aging and Reduced Cell Damage

 Finally, carrots contain antioxidants, which can help to fight aging and reduce cell damage.
-The falcarinol and falcarindiols in carrots may also help fight cancers, including breast and colon cancer.
+The falcarinol and falcarindiols in carrots may also help dogs with cancers.

 10. Dental Health